 Nachi Falls is the most famous and the tallest waterfall in Japan, with a single uninterrupted drop.
 That single uninterrupted rush of water down to the earth is just full of grace, a real eye-catcher that never fails.

 I can’t recall if I saw this in person back in 2008.
-But as much as I can remember, I’ve visited a beautiful waterfall before.
+But for as much as I can remember, I’ve visited a beautiful waterfall before.
 Either way, Nachi Falls became one of my biggest travel inspirations to Japan since I found this Japanese promotional video way back years ago:

-If you are going to Japan during the spring season, Mount Yoshino must be the place that you must not miss visiting!
+If you are going to Japan during the spring season, Mount Yoshino must be the place you must not miss visiting!
 There’s literally a forest of cherries in Mount Yoshino.
-If there is a winter wonderland in Hokkaido or Tohoku Region, then this is what people should call spring wonderland!
+If there is a winter wonderland in Hokkaido or Tohoku Region, then this is what people should call a spring wonderland!

 Location: Ukyo Ward, Kyoto, 616-0000, Japan

 The Bamboo Forest, also called Bamboo Groove, is perhaps the most famous place in Japan that belongs to the 100 Soundscapes of Japan.
 These are the selected places by the Japanese ministry of environment where people can escape the noise pollution in the city.

 Many suggest that if you’re visiting Bamboo Groove, you must do it as early as possible or during the late afternoon to really feel the tranquility of the forest.
 Bamboo Forest is open 24 hours a day, so be free to visit it any time you want.

 Location: Wakayama 649-2211, Japan